alphagov/verify-local-patterns/README.md

 ## Argleton

-CSS for the Argleton prototype are found in `app/assets/sass/unbranded.scss`.
+CSS for Argleton prototype are found in `app/assets/sass/unbranded.scss`.

 HTML for the services are found in `app/views/service-patterns/`[service-name]`/example-service`.